MiguelTornero/slp-to-video/README.md

 ```bash
 git clone https://github.com/MiguelTornero/slp-to-video.git
 ```
-To install the NPM dependencies (which include the FFMPEG binary), run the following command (see instructions below if you don't wish to install this binary):
+To install the NPM dependencies (which include the FFMPEG binary), run the following command (see instructions below if you don't wish to install the FFMPEG binary):
 ```bash
 npm install
 ```